-- During Integration Server authentication, the data registered in the server, such as the user's e-mail address, is automatically registered in the machine. - If user information on the server is changed, information registered in the machine may be overwritten when authentication is performed.
+- During Integration Server authentication, the data registered in the server is automatically registered in the machine. - If user information on the server is changed, information registered in the machine may be overwritten when authentication is performed.

 Specifying Integration Server Authentication